 MST is based in Monterey, California, and consists of two operating divisions, Fixed-Route BUS and RIDES Paratransit, operating in two Federal Urbanized Zones: Monterey Peninsula (Seaside-Marina-Monterey) and Salinas.
-Overseeing some 232 direct and 50 contracted employees, who work together in the public interest, the General Manager/CEO coordinates the operations of these divisions according to the policy and direction of the Board of Directors.
-For the fiscal year ending June 30, 2013, the Board of Directors consisted of thirteen members representing Monterey County and the twelve member cities: Carmel-by-the-Sea, Del Rey Oaks, Gonzales, Greenfield, King City, Marina, Monterey, Pacific Grove, Salinas, Sand City, Seaside and Soledad.
-Nearly 4.1 million passengers rode Monterey-Salinas Transit last fiscal year.
+Overseeing some 225 direct and 91contracted employees, who work together in the public interest, the General Manager/CEO coordinates the operations of these divisions according to the policy and direction of the Board of Directors.
+For the fiscal year ending June 30, 2014, the Board of Directors consisted of thirteen members representing Monterey County and the twelve member cities: Carmel-by-the-Sea, Del Rey Oaks, Gonzales, Greenfield, King City, Marina, Monterey, Pacific Grove, Salinas, Sand City, Seaside and Soledad.
+Nearly 4.3 million passengers rode Monterey-Salinas Transit last fiscal year.

 The recent economic downturn has resulted in a decrease in ridership for Fixed-Route BUS from historical peak levels of 2007.
 During fiscal year 2011, MST's reserves were used to further delay the need for additional fare increases or service reductions to balance the annual operating budget.
-In coordination with fiscal uncertainty and budgetary stress, increases to fares were enacted near the end of the last fiscal year, the effects of which were felt during the current fiscal year.
+In coordination with fiscal uncertainty and budgetary stress, increases to fares were enacted near the end of fiscal year 2012, the effects of which were felt during fiscal year 2013.
 In addition, significant cuts to bus services were implemented during fiscal year 2013 as a result of ongoing financial pressures as well as staffing shortages due to the hiring freeze imposed on MST in association with the state pension reform dispute.
-RIDES paratransit demand has decreased by nearly 10% after jumping substantially since 2008, primarily from MST's mobility management efforts including the diversion of trips onto same-day service offered through the taxi voucher program.
+However, fixed-route ridership rebounded in fiscal year 2014, posting a gain of nearly 5%.
+Between FY 2012 and FY 2013 RIDES paratransit demand had decreased by nearly 10% after jumping substantially since 2008, primarily from MST's mobility management efforts including the diversion of trips onto same-day service offered through the taxi voucher program.
+For fiscal year 2014, demand for RIDES paratransit services has begun to creep back up compared to the previous fiscal year.

-2013 2012 2011
+2014 2013 2012

-Fixed- Route Passengers 3,976,279 4,333,843 4,249,622
+Fixed- Route Passengers 4,161,456 3,976,279 4,333,843

-% increase/(decrease) (8.25%) 1.98% (5.50%)
+% increase/(decrease) 4.66% (8.25%) 1.98%

-RIDES Paratranist Passengers 105,241 115,045 104,887
+RIDES Paratranist Passengers 107,259 105,241 115,045

-% increase/(decrease) (8.52%) 9.68% 29.31%
+% increase/(decrease) 1.92% (8.52%) 9.68%

-Presently, MST is funded approximately 23.7% by passenger fares for Fixed-Route service and 12.2% for RIDES Paratransit service.
+Presently, MST is funded approximately 21.9% by passenger fares for Fixed-Route service and 10.8% for RIDES Paratransit service.
 The remainder is met by federal and state grants as well as a nominal amount of bus advertising and interest revenue.
 MST is unique compared to Santa Cruz and San Francisco Bay Area transit operations because it provides transit service without support from direct sales tax measures or dedicated general funds.
-While nearly 90% of the population of the state of California live in counties with these local sales taxes supporting transit, Monterey County is not one of these so-called "self-help" counties.
-While in the past the former MST joint powers agency did not have the ability to levy taxes, the new MST District does have such authority.
-As such, the MST Board of Directors is currently considering the possibility of asking voters on the November 2014 ballot to approve a 1/8% sales tax to support transit operations.
+While nearly 90% of the population of the state of California live in counties with these local sales taxes supporting transit, Monterey County has not been one of these so-called "self-help" counties.
+While in the past the former MST joint powers agency did not have the ability to levy taxes, the new MST District does have that authority.
+As such, the MST Board of Directors placed a 1/8-cent sales tax to support transit services for veterans, seniors and persons with disabilities on the